 This 0.58-acre property is in the prior R-R and L-D-O Zones and is located at 8215 Waterside Court.
-Current zoning for the property is Residential Rural (RR).
-The site contains CBCA 100-foot primary buffer, secondary buffer, Federal Emergency Management Agency 100-year floodplain, and steep slopes.
-The application area is wooded with no existing structures present on-site.
-The site contains developed woodlands throughout the property, both within and outside the 100-foot primary buffer.
+The current zoning for the property is Residential Rural (RR) and Limited Development Overlay (LDO).
+The site contains CBCA primary buffer, secondary buffer, Federal Emergency Management Agency 100-year floodplain, and steep slopes.
+The property is wooded with no existing structures present.
+The site contains developed woodlands throughout the property, both within and outside the primary buffer.
 The subject property has a natural shoreline, similar to other lots within the subdivision.
 No scenic or historic roads are affected by this application.
-The site is not located within a Sensitive Species Project Review Area, nor does it have state or federal rare, threatened or endangered species within the boundary area.
-The subject lot contains both regulated and evaluation areas of the Green Infrastructure Network.
+The site is not located within a Sensitive Species Project Review Area, nor does it have state or federal rare, threatened, or endangered species within the boundary area.
+The subject lot contains both regulated and evaluation areas of the green infrastructure network.
 The web soil survey indicates that the site is comprised of the Evesboro-Downer complex soil type.

-Proposed Activity
+Approved Activity

-The applicant proposes to develop the subject property by removing woodland for construction of a new single-family dwelling, driveway, yard space, and required SWM facilities.
+The application was approved to develop the subject property by removing woodland for construction of a new single-family dwelling, driveway, yard space, and required SWM facilities.
 The new house design will not impact the primary and secondary buffers.

 According to the previous and current Prince George's County Zoning Ordinance, the 0.58-acre (25,265-square-foot) lot is allowed a maximum lot coverage of 15 percent, or 3,790 square feet, within the L-D-O Zone.
-The applicant proposes to use Section 27-548.17(c)(4) of the prior Zoning Ordinance to increase the maximum allowable lot impervious area.
+The application used Section 27-548.17(c)(4) of the prior Zoning Ordinance to increase the maximum allowable lot impervious area.
 This regulation states "For subdivisions approved after December 1, 1985, the overall Critical Area lot coverage for the subdivision may not exceed 15 percent.
 Lot coverage on individual lots may exceed 15 percent as long as the overall percentage of Critical Area lot coverage does not exceed 15 percent."
 PPS 4-85186 was approved by the Planning Board on December 18, 1985, and subsequently DSP-86116 was approved in 1986.
 These approvals established the overall layout for the Waterside Subdivision.
 The subject property is utilizing the maximum lot coverage for the underlying R-R Zone, which is 25 percent.

 The CP contains an impervious surface table for the entire Waterside Subdivision, to account for the lot-by-lot and roadway impervious areas.
 Currently, the Waterside Subdivision contains 12.43 percent of impervious surface areas, with Lots 6, 7, and 14 currently undeveloped.
-After the subject property is developed, the overall critical area lot coverage for the Subdivision will increase to 12.59 percent.
-As previously stated, the Subdivision lot coverage cannot exceed 15 percent, which leaves approximately 2.41 percent (or 38,838 square feet) available for the remaining undeveloped lots.
+After the subject property is developed, the overall critical area lot coverage for the subdivision will increase to 12.59 percent.
+As previously stated, the subdivision lot coverage cannot exceed 15 percent, which leaves approximately 2.41 percent (or 38,838 square feet) available for the remaining undeveloped lots.

 The site contains 0.48 acre (21,090 square feet) of developed woodlands.
-The plan proposes to remove approximately 52 percent of the woodlands (10.950 square feet) or 73 percent more than permitted by Section 5B-114(e)(5) of the County Code ("Clearing in excess of 30 percent of a natural or developed woodland is prohibited without a variance.").
-Therefore, a variance will be required to permit the excess woodland clearing.
+The current plan will remove 8,868 square feet of the on-site developed woodlands (42 percent), which represents a reduction from the 52 percent woodland clearing presented at the March 23, 2023 Planning Board hearing.
+Per Section 5B-114(e)(5) of the Prince George's County Code, "Clearing in excess of 30 percent of a natural or developed woodland is prohibited without a variance."
+Therefore, a variance was required to permit the excess woodland clearing.